luke-davison/front-end-task2/README.md

 Tha app contains one Form component only.
 The target folder is src/components.
 ###Task
 It is a solution review task.
 The code is not optimizes, and has bugs.
-Could please fix problem/problems and give as more advice of the code improving as you can, including (html, css, js, React).
+Could please fix problem/problems and give as more advice of the code improving as you can, including (html, css, js, ts, and React).